Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Clinical research comparing CJC-1295 DAC versus no-DAC versions reveals distinct differences in growth hormone response patterns and therapeutic outcomes.
 The GHRH-Peptide Comparative Study (Clemmons et al., Clinical Endocrinology, 2023) followed 180 adults over 12 weeks, measuring growth hormone levels, IGF-1 concentrations, and clinical parameters.

-Participants receiving CJC-1295 with DAC showed a 3.2-fold increase in baseline growth hormone levels within 24 hours of injection, with levels remaining elevated for 6-8 days.
+Participants receiving CJC-1295 with DAC showed a 3.2-fold increase in baseline growth hormone levels within 24 hours of injection, with levels remaining increased for 6-8 days.
 Peak GH concentrations averaged 12.4 ng/mL compared to baseline levels of 2.1 ng/mL.
-However, this sustained elevation created a non-physiological hormone environment that some participants found difficult to tolerate.
+But this sustained elevation created a non-physiological hormone environment that some participants found difficult to tolerate.

 The no-DAC group demonstrated more variable but ultimately more sustainable results.
 When administered 1-3 times daily, participants experienced 4.8-fold increases in growth hormone during the 2-4 hour window following injection, with levels returning to baseline within 6 hours.
 This pulsatile pattern more closely resembled natural GH secretion and was associated with better long-term tolerance.